Barak (tribe)

-Barak, also called the Barak Turkmens (Barak Türkmenleri), is a Turkoman tribe that mainly originates in the Barak Plain (Barak Ovası) in the southeastern portion of the province of Gaziantep in south-central Turkey.
+Barak, commonly referred to as Barak Turkmens (Barak Türkmenleri), is a Turkoman tribe that mainly originates in the Barak Plain (Barak Ovası) in the southeastern portion of the province of Gaziantep in south-central Turkey.

 Etymology

-The term Barak is popularly thought to mean some kind of a dog, regularly connoting an insult towards the group.
+The term Barak is popularly thought to mean some kind of a dog, regularly connoting an insult towards the tribe.
 According to the 19th-century Turkish-French dictionary compiled by the Ottoman-Armenian linguist Artin Hindoğlu, barak meant "dog", specifically barbet.
 According to Encyclopædia Iranica, it means "hairless dog" in Kipchak Turkic, while other sources conversely associate it with a "long-haired dog".
 In the old Turkic calendar, Barak was the name of the dog year.
 Itbarak or just Barak was a dog-headed manly creature mentioned in Oghuz Khagan Narratives.
 According to Sevan Nişanyan, "barak" means fast-running and raider.

+The Baraks are homonymous with various other tribes and clans of Turkic peoples: A clan within the Adigine tribe of Kyrgyz, a clan of Nogais, and another within the Yomut tribe of Turkmens all bear the name Barak.
+Barak is also used as a male first name in various Turkic languages and oikonym in Turkey, Crimea, and Bulgaria.
+There is also one Cuman-Kipchak tribe named Barak.

 History

-Origin myth
+Migration to Central Anatolia

-According to their dastan of origin, they were a part of the tribe of Uzun Hasan.
-After his death, Baraks chose Feriz Bey as their leader.
+The tribe is believed to have been inhabiting Khorasan which they left around the years 1382–1383.
+According to the Baraks' dastan of origin, they were a part of the tribe of Uzun Hasan, and after his death, in the 17th century, Baraks chose Feriz Bey (also called Firuz or Fürüz Bey) as their leader.
 A Sunni himself, Feriz Bey converted Alevi Muslim Baraks to Sunni Islam.
 According to this narrative, it is believed that Baraks were in Khorasan, and 80 thousand Barak tents led by Feriz Bey and 4 thousand Abdal tents led by Ashik Dedemoğlu migrated to the vicinity of Yozgat in Anatolia.